systemd/mkosi/mkosi.md

 `RepositoryDirectories`, `--repo-dir=`

-: This option can (for now) only be used with RPM-based distributions and Arch Linux.
+: This option can (for now) only be used with RPM-based distributions, Debian-based distributions and Arch Linux.
 It takes a comma separated list of directories containing extra repository definitions that will be used when installing packages.
 The files are passed directly to the corresponding package manager and should be written in the format expected by the package manager of the image's distro.

 `Architecture=`, `--architecture=`